ggoodloff/prometheus-openweathermap/README.md

 ### `openweathermap.yml` Example

-See [openweathermap.yml.example](https://github.com/easyas314159/prometheus-openweathermap/blob/main/openweathermap.yml.example) for an example and detailed documentation on available configuration options.
+See [openweathermap.yml.example](openweathermap.yml.example) for an example and detailed documentation on available configuration options.

+## Alerting

+See the [examples/](examples/) folder in this repository for a docker based example setup that uses prometheus and alertmanager to notify an IoT device via HTTP.